 DIGROS (Digital Imaging of the Genealogical Records of Scotland’s people)

 Now Registrars at our full-time offices have access to the digital images of all births, deaths and marriages from 1855 to date, censuses from 1841 to 1901 and Old Parish Records (OPR's).

-In Aberdeenshire the burial ground records are held at some registrar’s offices and at Gordon House, Inverurie.
+In Aberdeenshire the burial ground records are held by Landscape Services.
+Burial grounds are listed over 6 geographical areas.
+You can view details of burials grounds and the relevant office to contact.
 The records may allow you to see all who is buried in a particular lair.
 Often this can lead you to finding other family members and other branches of the family.
 Headstones may have inscriptions of all the family, but that does not necessarily mean that all the persons are buried there.
 Also persons could be interred in a lair but are not mentioned on the headstone.
 Only by checking the records can this be established.

 Census returns are available from 1841 to 1901 and are held as above (OPR’s).
 These records can be very useful establishing where a person was born, the age at time of census can help with a year of birth, as well as family relationships.

 At our full-time offices you can access the censuses from 1841 to 1901.